Robust Misspecified Models and Paradigm Shifts: Introduction

-This paper builds on the literature of learning with misspecified models.\footnote{Examples include \citet{berk1966limiting}, \citet{easley1988controlling}, \citet{esponda2016berk}, \citet{bohren2021learning}, \citet{esponda2019asymptotic}, \citet{fudenberg2021limit} and \citet{frick2021belief}, all of which study asymptotic learning outcomes of dogmatic modelers in relatively general environments.} \citet{esponda2016berk} first proposed the concept of Berk-Nash equilibrium. \citet{esponda2019asymptotic} find general conditions for a single agent's action frequency to converge to the Berk-Nash equilibrium using tools from stochastic approximation. \citet{fudenberg2021limit} establish that a uniformly strict Berk-Nash equilibrium is uniformly stable in the sense that starting from any prior that is sufficiently concentrated on the Kullback-Leibler divergence minimizers, the dogmatic modeler's action converges to the equilibrium with arbitrarily high probability. \citet{frick2021belief} introduce a prediction accuracy ordering over parameters that is different from the ordering based on Kullback-Leibler divergence and use martingale convergence arguments to prove that the belief process of the dogmatic modeler converges to a point belief at the top ranked parameter.
-My paper contributes to the literature by allowing for model switching and proposing various robustness notions for misspecified models to persist.
-Since the persistence of a model partly hinges on the asymptotic behavior of a dogmatic modeler who holds this model throughout, some technical challenges in this paper relate to those in the literature.
-On the other hand, the Bayes factor process that governs model switching interacts and correlates with all belief processes (even when no switching has been made), creating new challenges unique to this framework.
+Recent contributions to the misspecified learning literature focus on characterizing the asymptotic learning outcomes of dogmatic modelers in general environments.
+This paper faces many of the same technical challenges as the works in this area since model persistence partly hinges on the asymptotic behavior of a dogmatic modeler. \cite{bohren2021learning} provide criteria for local and global stability of strict Berk-Nash equilibria in settings with model heterogeneity. \citet{esponda2021asymptotic} find conditions for a single agent's action frequency to converge to a Berk-Nash equilibrium using tools from stochastic approximation. \citet{fudenberg2021limit} establish that a uniformly strict Berk-Nash equilibrium is uniformly stable in the sense that starting from any prior that is sufficiently close to the equilibrium belief, the dogmatic modeler's action converges to the equilibrium with arbitrarily high probability.
+In this paper, I show that robustness is related to p-absorbingness, a different stability notion that does not require the dogmatic modeler's action to converge, but her action to enter and eventually stay within the support of an equilibrium. \citet{frick2021belief} introduce a prediction accuracy ordering over parameters within a model and use martingale arguments to prove belief convergence.
+In Section \ref{sec:constrained local robustness}, I use a similar technique to compare prediction accuracy across models.
+This paper makes a technical contribution to the literature by integrating model switching into a misspecified learning framework.
+Given that the agent has access to multiple models, we need to keep track of multiple belief processes, all of which are generated by endogenous data.
+Most importantly, the Bayes factor that governs the model switching process interacts and correlates with all belief processes even when no switching has been made.
+In Section \ref{subsec:traps}, I show such interaction can cause the adoption of some models to be self-defeating; I resolve this difficulty by proposing a set of no-trap conditions.